eclipse/mraa/docs/grossetete.md

-Grosse Tete {#grossetete}
+Intel Joule {#grossetete}
 ===========

-The Grosse Tete with the Tuchuck board is supported by Mraa
+The Joule Board with the daughterboard (Tuchuck) board is supported by Mraa

 Revision Support
 ----------------